5 Best Fuel Cards for Small Businesses in 2026

 We may receive a commission from our partners if you click on a link to review or purchase a product or service.
 Learn More.

-Across the market, leading cards return 2¢ to 15¢/gal and typically charge $2 to $4 per card/month.
-For instance, if you buy more than 10,000 gal/month, Shell or ExxonMobil usually beats WEX at 6¢/gal, while Edenred Essentials trades lower rebates (1 to 4¢) for near-universal acceptance and tight spend controls.
-Below, we compare the top five so you can match rebates, network size, and fees to your gallons and routes.
+Across the market, leading cards return $0.02 to $0.15 per gallon and typically charge $2 to $4 per card, per month.
+For instance, if you buy more than 10,000 gallon per month, Shell or ExxonMobil usually beats WEX at $0.06 per gallon, while Edenred Essentials trades lower rebates ($0.01 to $0.04) for near-universal acceptance and tight spend controls.

 Best Small Business Fuel Cards (2026): Key Takeaways

-• In 2026, leading small business fuel cards return 2c to 15¢ per gallon and typically cost $2 to $4 per card each month, plus about a $40 set‑up fee.
+• In 2026, leading small business fuel cards return $0.02 to $0.15 per gallon and typically cost $2 to $4 per card, each month, plus about a $40 set‑up fee.

-• Pick your network before you pick your rebate: A great cents-off deal is useless if your drivers can’t reliably refuel where it applies, so map your typical routes and fueling locations first, then choose a card whose acceptance matches them.
+• Pick your network before you pick your rebate.
+A great cents-off deal is useless if your drivers can’t reliably refuel where it applies, so map your typical routes and fueling locations first, then choose a card whose acceptance matches them.

-• Run the “net savings” math (not the headline rebate): Compare what you’ll actually keep after per-card monthly fees and any setup costs, especially if you have multiple drivers/cards.
+• Run the “net savings” math (not the headline rebate).
+Compare what you’ll actually keep after per-card monthly fees and any setup costs, especially if you have multiple drivers/cards.

-• Use controls to prevent leaks: Driver IDs/PINs, spend limits (by time, location, category, and dollar amount), and regular reporting are often where the biggest savings come from, because they reduce misuse and messy reimbursement admin.
+• Use controls to prevent leaks.
+Driver IDs/PINs, spend limits (by time, location, category and dollar amount), and regular reporting are often where the biggest savings come from, because they reduce misuse and messy reimbursement admin.

 Best Fuel Cards For Small Businesses

 In the table below, we’ve broken down the best fuel cards for small businesses by card fees, rebate savings, and network coverage.
-Read it for an overview or scroll down for an in-depth look at what each fuel card could offer your small business.

 0 out of 0

-Card Fees
+Card fees

 $4/card/month